Learning Design and Digital Innovation Trainings/Events (+ Past Recordings)

 Watch Recorded LDDI Trainings

-Watch Curated list of Trainings/Workshops for Summer 2022 FDI
+Watch Curated list of Trainings/Workshops

-In addition, LDDI staff offer one-on-one Nexus, Learning Technology consultations and Electronic Classroom training: Sign up with a member of our Learning Design and Digital Innovations team (i.e., Sonia Sandoval, Ginny Solomon, Kesheng Yu, Kevin Barhydt) at a time convenient with your schedule.
+In addition, LDDI staff offer one-on-one Nexus, Learning Technology consultations and Electronic Classroom training: Sign up with a member of our Learning Design and Digital Innovations team (i.e., Sonia Sandoval, Kesheng Yu, Kevin Barhydt) at a time convenient with your schedule.

 Register for Upcoming Trainings Offered by LDDI